apache/airflow/docs/apache-airflow-providers-google/operators/cloud/looker.rst

 Google Cloud Looker Operators
 ===============================

-TODO: [REMOVE] text from here: https://screenshot.googleplex.com/By47uHaoPj2ZMcV (other places have just marketing text)

 Looker is a business intelligence software and big data analytics platform that helps you explore, analyze and share real-time business analytics easily.